KannonZenetism/zenetism-field-physics/zenetism/mpx/radical-skepticism.md

 For this reason, Zenetism maintains that there is always adequate reason to doubt not only perception, but also the conclusions derived from perception — including the belief that one has fully transcended illusion or mediation.

+> **Note:**
+> A refined canonical definition of this concept is maintained within the Zenetist glossary archive.
+> This MPX entry is preserved as the original developmental and provenance-layer formulation.

 ---

 ## The Problem of Perception